 - Medicare;

 - Group health insurance;

 - Dental insurance;

 - Hearing aid insurance;

+- Vision care insurance;

-- · Vision care insurance; and
+- · Foot (care services) insurance; and

 - Prescription drug plans.

 Premiums for insurance policies that pay a flat rate benefit or a set amount to the person regardless of the actual charges or expenses are not allowed as SOC deductions.